Raiduy/zoom-vs-teams/README.md

 The experiment consists of 10 runs for each video conferencing tool, each run lasting for 10 minutes, with 10 minutes of idle time between each run.

 ## Experiment Setup
-* Bluetooth, Wi-Fi, and all other background applications are turned off.
+* Bluetooth, and all other background applications are turned off.
 * The laptop is running on battery power.
 * One participant is present in the video conferencing tool, camera on and unmuted with voices in the background.
 * Volume is set to 0